Umuzi-org/ACN-syllabus/content/employability-sprint/hiration-introduction/_index.md

 Use the section-wise scoring to go through the detailed descriptions, tips and guideson how to optimise your LinkedIn profile for maximum visibility and networkingcapability.

 Hiration Intro 16 (image)

+View a walkthrough of the Hiration platform [here](https://youtu.be/IhNwUjyxmDM)